A Beautiful Cabinet with Pieced Sliding Doors

 Pre-finish the back.
 Secure the back using glue and 1-1/4″ brad nails.

 If you cannot get the sliding door hardware (a link is provided above), fender washers with screws can also be used.
-The depth of the groove will be cut at 3/8″, and the washers will be attached to the back side of the door with 1/2″ sticking out of the top and bottom.
+The depth of the groove will be cut at 3/8″, and the washers will be attached to the back side of the door with 1/2″ sticking out of the top and bottom of the door.
 This will allow the washer to glide in the track with a 1/8″ gap between the door and the top or bottom.

 Have any questions about the DIY plans to build a Simone Sideboard?
 Leave a comment below!